Find a Doctor

 In the 1970's and 1980's, faculty in the program published conceptualizations and research on informed consent and other issues of ethics (laying the groundwork for the development of the Center for Medical Ethics at UPMC).
 In the 1980's and through the present, faculty and staff at the program have pursued an influential line of research on the prediction of violence in mental patients.
 Recent research has focused on the provision of services to juvenile offenders, particularly mentally ill offenders, and the developmental aspects of antisocial behavior.

-Emerging from this pedigree of excellence, Western Psychiatric’s Forensic Psychiatry Services continues the tradition of commitment and innovation.
+Emerging from this pedigree of excellence, UPMC Western Psychiatric Hospital's Forensic Psychiatry Services continues the tradition of commitment and innovation.
 Our goals are excellence in clinical practice, scholarship, and education.
 To that end, our forensic psychiatry services provide clinical services across the continuum of forensic psychiatry.
 We collaborate closely with the Law and Psychiatry program and support the Fellowship in Forensic Psychiatry at the University of Pittsburgh as the primary teaching and training faculty.

 If you have questions about our services or if you would like to arrange a consultation with one of our experts, call toll-free 1-888-401-3131.